yazi-rs/yazi-rs.github.io/docs/tips.md

 ## Dropping to the shell

-Add the keybindings to your `keymap.toml`:
+Add this keybinding to your `keymap.toml`:

 ```toml
 [[manager.prepend_keymap]]